ecpalm/grizzly_lga/README.md

 This repository includes data and code for reproducing analyses in the following article, accepted for publication in *Molecular Ecology*:

-**"Corridor-based approach with spatial cross validation reveals scale-dependent effects of geographic distance, human footprint, and canopy cover on grizzly bear genetic connectivity"** by Eric Palm, Erin Landguth, Zachary Holden, Casey Day, Clayton Lamb, Paul Frame, Andrea Morehouse, Garth Mowat, Michael Proctor, Michael Sawaya, Gordon Stenhouse, Jesse Whittington, Katherine Zeller
+**"Corridor-based approach with spatial cross validation reveals scale-dependent effects of geographic distance, human footprint, and canopy cover on grizzly bear genetic connectivity"** by Eric Palm, Erin Landguth, Zachary Holden, Casey Day, Clayton Lamb, Paul Frame, Andrea Morehouse, Garth Mowat, Michael Proctor, Michael Sawaya, Gordon Stenhouse, Jesse Whittington, Katherine Zeller.

 Please open the `grizzly_lga.Rproj` file to start RStudio before opening individual code files to ensure that relative file paths in the code work correctly.

 Here is a list of code files with descriptions:
 1)	`create_pairwise_dataset.R` – Use a raw example dataset with animal IDs, real genotypes, and randomly generated spatial coordinates, and create a pairwise dataset for analyses.